-The Argentine is certain that he can be the answer to Arsene Wenger's latest conundrum, after Wojciech Szczesny and Lukasz Fabianski both suffered fresh injury setbacks
+Argentine youngster Damian Martinez is hoping that he can solve Arsenal's goakeeping crisis after Wojciech Szczesny and Lukasz Fabianski both suffered fresh injury setbacks.

 As Goal.com revealed on Wednesday, the Polish No.1 has been wearing a protective boot for around 10 days as he steps up his recovery from the ankle injury which has kept him out for month but he is still two to three weeks away from a return to training.